 *Disclaimer: My experience on every rotation is very site-specific.
 It may not necessarily apply to your clerkships.
 I hope you enjoy it nonetheless.
 IM, neuro and Emed will be shorter as I've done them on a delayed schedule, and forgotten a lot of my experiences.

+Getting to see a large variety of cases.
+Since I was at a hospital that served mostly the uninsured, the people that walked in had very crazy pathologies!
 A team of residents that loved teaching.
 I've never seen so many people take time out of their shift to personally review important info with little ol' me (MI protocols, LOC differentials, etc).
 I was very lucky to work at one of the best EMED departments in the USA.

 Depending on the attending, we were given a TON of responsibility or minimal.
 I mostly liked the former, where I got to see patients start to finish, put in orders, call the inpatient unit for transfers, or call specialists for consult, discharge, etc.